Skip to main content

 Elements of a Well-Coordinated Internship

-A well coordinated internship includes the following elements:
+A well-coordinated internship includes the following elements:

 • The student directly learns from a professional in his/her intended career field.